build-wars/texmod/branches/uMod2/uMod_GUI/bin/README_English.txt

 If you switch this option on, while a map is loaded, probably nothing will hapen, because all textures are loaded for this map.
 Change the Map or reload it again.

-Zip files can include a "texmod.def" file which contains the hash and the file name.
+Zip files can include a content.txt" file which contains information about groups and textures.
+Two examples are included in the package.
-Each line should be in the format "hash|filename.dds" If it does not contain a "texmod.def" each file will be unpacked and those which match the wildcard "*_hash.dds" will be used.
-The zip file can include a "Comment.txt" file.
-The content will be shown as comment in the GUI.

 If you load single files, they should match the wildcard "*_hash.dds"